cabforum/smime/SBR.md

 ##### 3.2.2.2.1  Validating authority over email address via domain
 Confirming the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

-The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.7.3 of the BR to perform this verification
+The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.7.3 of the Baseline Requirements to perform this verification

 The CA SHALL NOT delegate validation of the domain portion of an email address.